 The main statutory regulations that apply to franchise agreements are:

-- The Franchising Code of Conduct (the Franchising Code);1 and
+- The Franchising Code of Conduct (the Franchising Code); and

-These regulations complement each other, with the ACL placing prohibitions on certain conduct in relation to the provision of goods and services in trade or commerce (e.g. such as misleading and deceptive conduct), and the Franchising Code placing further specific obligations and requirements on participants particularly involved in the franchising industry.
+These regulations create a form of framework and complement each other, with the ACL acting to protect consumers in general by placing prohibitions on certain conduct in relation to the provision of goods and services in trade or commerce (e.g. such as misleading and deceptive conduct), and the Franchising Code placing further specific obligations and requirements on participants particularly involved in the franchising industry.

-As franchisee agreements are common law contracts, they are subject to various basic common law contract rules and principles.
+In addition, as franchisee agreements are, in reality, common law contracts, they are also subject to various basic common law contract rules and principles.
 Various contract requirements existing under common law that will often be of particular relevance to franchising matters include provisions regarding:

 - The impact of pre-contract representations;